jliocsar/jstr/README.md

 <div align="center">

-# jstr 🪴
+# jstr 🧵

-_Simple JavaScript CLI tool to read and parse JSON files._
+_Simple JavaScript CLI tool to read and parse JSON files_

 </div>

 Description says it all.
-This tool also allows you to manipulate the output itself by using JS syntax.

-The CLI script itself has ~1.5Kb of file size, so it's quite lightweight -- and pretty fast too, since it's just using native JS functions.
+The CLI script file has ~2Kb when minified, so it's quite lightweight.
+It tries to use the least amount of dependencies possible to keep it as fast as possible too.
+The JSON output can be manipulated using pure JS syntax.
+The parser handler also exposes [Ramda](https://ramdajs.com/) to easily parse strings/arrays if necessary (just use `R`).

-TL;DR This is a `JSON.parse`/`JSON.stringify` wrapper, used to facilitate interactions with JSON files.
+TL;DR This is a `JSON.parse`/`stringify` wrapper focused in files rather than pure strings.

 ## Usage